devrimfidan/PostgreSQL-for-Everybody-Specialization/README.md

 ## Acknowledgements

-This repository is **for learning purposes only** and is inspired by the **PostgreSQL for Everybody Specialization** by **Dr. Chuck** on Coursera.
+This repository is **for learning purposes only** and is based on the **PostgreSQL for Everybody Specialization** by **Dr. Chuck** on Coursera.
 All credit goes to Dr. Chuck for his excellent teaching and resources.